Are electric cars making us numb to the price we pay at the pump?

 Something doesn’t jive when automobile sales are up 18% since last April at the same time gas prices are up 35% over last year.
 It seems counter-intuitive.
 Yet, I wonder, as the cars we buy sell fuel efficiency, if we are also becoming complacent with the price we pay for fuel.
-Ultimately, what does this mean for the success of the electric car?
+Ultimately, what does this mean for the success of electric cars?

 As consumers, we make our purchase decisions emotionally and then backfill them with a rationale that acts as reinforcement.
 With the increase of sales at the pump, we might rationalizing our way into paying for it.
 In our minds, we’re not paying as much as when our cars had lower gas mileage.